 Variations in patterns within the day

 Within the days we have the same things happening.
 Thoughts and activities during the day show also patterns.
 Within a day you also have regularity and variety.
 At work for example, you have a regular break schedule, regular meetings, and so on.
 Within certain activities you might also have several patterns of thoughts.
 At work you might face a problem like this “How would you save energy costs using green energy?”
 When you try to solve this, you can do several things (depicted in the next table).
 You can stick with your first thought (1) and go into depth with your thoughts (deep-analyses).
 You could think about many alternatives (alternative solutions) to solve the problem without going too much into depth.
 Or you could combine alternatives and depth, having a little depth to a few solutions (the combination).
 (This has some relation with creating chaos through colors).

 Better performance with more variation?

-You could imagine that more different things you endure during your day, the better you perform.
+You could imagine that more variations you endure during your day, the better you perform.
 The variation within your activities might give you more diverse thoughts to solve a problem.
 However, this is also a trade-off.
 The more different activities you do over the days (like public speaking, interviewing, and typing), the more all-round you become.
 But on the other side, doing the same thing every day, can have several advantages as well.
 If you spend every day working on the same project behind a desk (like a PhD-worker), you’ll get into depth in that subject.
 You become an expert.
 So variation is great in finding alternatives, but it is a trade-off with going into depth.
-Thus, it is quite subjective what fits more better for each situation.
+Thus, it is quite subjective what fits better for each situation.
 Should you think and talk about many different things, or should you go into depth?
 Nevertheless, it also conceivable that the right balance is somewhere between the two extremes for most cases.

 Regularity in patterns within the day

-How much can you handle?
+How much variation can you handle?

 Within your mind you have several sequences that you apply every day (known as habits).
-We have a morning habit during workdays, and a morning habit during the weekends.
+We have a morning habit during workdays, but also morning habits during the weekends.
 Often these are different sequences with different variations.
 How much sequences can you handle, and how much can you variate from your known sequences?
 Are you able to eat fries for breakfast?
 Could you go a week without showering?
 Sleeping less than 4 hours a night?
 Some of these “challenges” might not sound very attracting.
 You need to deviate from your usual habits to do this.
 The more variations you apply, the better you become to handle these things.
 Like the fact that a student can handle irregular sleeping patterns because he is used to it.
 Patterns can only change, if they change.
 So you will only learn to handle sleeping 4 hours a night, if for once you sleep 4 hours a night.

 The role of consciousness